 So this week I thought I’d offer a couple of tips to take what I call the “fuzz” out of your practice.
 Fuzz is any thought pattern that takes you away from what is truly intended within a posture.
 It is what makes yoga complicated and holds you back from achieving the benefits of a given posture.

-Fuzzbuster #2: Is there something that seems ridiculous to you in class?
+Is there something that seems ridiculous to you in class?
 Do you just skip it?
-In the Bikram Yoga class everything has a purpose.
 A teacher is not just asking you to do something because they want to see if you will do it for fun.
 Think about your practice.
 If there is something you are resistant to, even if it seems like a tiny thing, ask the teacher before or after class what the purpose of that particular instruction is.
-Often you will find out that there are benefits you may be missing out on that you can simply gain by following the words.
+Often you will find out that there are benefits you may be missing out on that you can simply gain by following the well thought out instruction.
 Sometimes knowing the “why” is everything.

-Fuzzbuster #4: Clean it up.
 Try not to lean into the drama.
 Go from posture to posture focusing on yourself.
-Get into Savasana as quickly as you can during the floor series and come out of Savasana and get directly into the setup for the next posture.
 Wiping, swiping, making, “I am working so hard,” faces, and chugging copious amounts of water make the class seem never ending and deplete you of the energy you need to keep going.
 We know you are working hard.
 That’s why you showed up.
 It’s our job to get you through.
-Listen to the words, keep breathing, and let everything else go.
+Listen to the instruction, keep breathing, and let everything else go.

 Hopefully, these tips will help you get rid of the “fuzz” that has crept into your practice.
-Always remember you showed up to be your best you.
-The lessons you learn in your yoga class are not just lessons you apply to those 90-minutes.
+Always remember you showed up on your yoga mat to be your best You.
+The lessons you learn within your yoga practice are not just lessons you apply to the time on your mat.
 They can stay with you for the rest of the day, the rest of your life, and make every facet of your existence function at a higher level.